 Moturau Hut didn’t have the crazy mountain views like Luxmore Hut did but it was relaxed and beautiful in its own way.
 It was a great place to spend the final night of the hike and feel accomplished that we almost made it to the end!

-The ranger at Moturau Hut explained to us that Rainbow Reach is 9 km closer than the car park and a shuttle costs $14 per person.
+The ranger at Moturau Hut explained to us that Rainbow Reach is 9 km (5.9 mi) closer than the parking lot and a shuttle costs $15 NZD per person.
 He also explained that there wasn’t anything particularly interesting to see on the last 9km, which was enough to convince us to take the shortcut.
 Dan and I had to drive back to Queenstown that same day so taking a shorter route seemed like a great option!